adjn/cooking/recipes/rice_cooker_hainaese.md

 15. Close rice cooker and start
 16. When finished, remove chicken and stir rice
 17. Slice chicken
 18. Optional: Heat neutral oil in sauce pan; when simmering, add sliced green onions and remaining ginger and cook for 20 seconds.
-Drizle on dish.
+Drizzle on dish.

 Consider: